rockettheme/docs/Docs/wordpress/plugins/rokbox/how_to_use.md

 ~~~

 RokBox2 will find the element `#my-element` in the [DOM][dom_specs], clone it and open the popup with the cloned element in it.
-It is important to note that an element deep in the DOM might have specific styles coming from the template that could potentially get lost once the cloned element gets inserted in the popup at a different level.
+It is important to note that an element deep in the DOM might have specific styles coming from the theme that could potentially get lost once the cloned element gets inserted in the popup at a different level.
 However, you can style the element in the rokbox popup by targeting it.
 For example:

 ~~~ .css
 .rokbox-wrapper #my-element {